PQM application and renewal

 You will be asked a series of questions about your scheme, focusing on contributions, governance and communications.
 We recommend you refer to the relevant PQM Standards document and to the guide when completing the application.

 You don't have to complete the form in one go, each page is saved one by one, so you can complete some of it and then come back to it if you wish.
-After you have completed the application you will need to print it, sign it and send it to us together with signed Terms and Conditions, the relevant evidence and the assessment fee payment.
+After you have completed the application you will need to print it, sign it and email it to us together with signed Terms and Conditions.
+Your supporting evidence can be uploaded when you complete the application, or you can email it to us if you prefer.

 4.What is the application process if my company is using a PQM READY scheme?